The Truth About the Harry Quebert Affair (miniseries): Filming

-Principal photography for the series began in the fall of 2017 in Montreal, Quebec, Canada.
+Principal photography for the series began in the fall of 2017 in Montreal, Canada.

 Release

 Premiere

-On April 6, 2018, a "sneak peek" 35 minute presentation of select scenes from the series were debuted at international television festival Canneseries in Cannes, France.
+On April 6, 2018, a "sneak peek" 35-minute presentation of select scenes from the series were debuted at international television festival Canneseries in Cannes, France.
 Those cast and crew members in attendance included Jean-Jacques Annaud, Patrick Dempsey, Ben Schnetzer, and Kristine Froseth.

 Distribution

-In the United Kingdom, the series premiered on Sky Witness on September 4, 2018.
+The Truth About the Harry Quebert Affair premiered on September 4, 2018, in the United States on Epix and in the United Kingdom on Sky Witness.
 In Australia, the series premiered on Stan on September 28, 2018.
 In Denmark, the series premiered on C More on November 1, 2018.
-In Switzerland, the series premiered on the French speaking channel RTS Un on November 20, 2018.
+In Switzerland, the series premiered on the French-speaking channel RTS Un on November 20, 2018.
 In France, the series premiered on TF1 on November 21, 2018.
 In New Zealand, the series was released on Lightbox on December 18, 2018.

-In Italy the series premiered on Sky Atlantic on March 20, 2019.
-In Canada the series premiered on CTV Drama Channel on September 15, 2019.
+In Italy, the series premiered on Sky Atlantic on March 20, 2019.
+In Canada, the series premiered on CTV Drama Channel on September 15, 2019.